 Indoor bulbs are planted in containers (of course).

-These bulbs (paperwhites and amaryllis) are ones you can force (make bloom) indoors and do not require any pre-chilling.
+Paperwhites and amaryllis can be forced (induced to bloom) indoors and do not require any pre-chilling.
 If you’ve got a spot with bright sunlight for the growing process, you’re good to go.

 Great flowers in an ugly container?
 It’s fine to transplant them if you take care doing it.

 There you go!
 Lots of options, no matter where you want the flowers.